Acadia National Park carriage paths, bridges and gatehouses: Gatehouses

 The Brown Mountain Gatehouse, also known locally as "The Lodge", is near the southwestern corner of the park on Maine State Routes 3 and 198.
 It is a small complex consisting of the gatehouse, a caretaker's house, and carriage house, and was designed in the Tudor Revival style by Grosvenor Atterbury.
 It is built of rubble-stone masonry, with occasional bands of precisely-laid dressed stone and brick.
 The buildings are roofed in polychrome terra cotta tile.
 The gates are made of cypress wood, and are set in a segmented-arch opening.
 This lodge, like the one at Jordan Pond, is now used for park service staff housing.
 On the inside of the gate, away from the main road, there is an expansive area of landscaped lawn.

-The Jordan Pond Gatehouse is at the southern end of Jordan Pond, where the carriage path network intersects the main park loop road.
+The Jordan Pond Gatehouse is at the southern end of Jordan Pond, where the carriage path network intersects the Park Loop Road.
 Like the Brown Mountain Gatehouse, it was also designed by Atterbury and contains similar elements and styling.
 It is laid out in a more linear fashion, with its elements joined by a masonry fence.
 The towers that flank the gates are topped by bellcast roofs with terra cotta tile.